What’s the Difference Between Ganja and Bhang?

 Legal Status of Bhang

-Bhang is generally accepted by the Indian constitution as lawful under religious and cultural celebrations, especially Holi and Maha Shivratri.
+Bhang is generally accepted by the Indian constitution as lawful under religious and cultural celebrations, especially festivals like Holi and Maha Shivratri.

 - Cultural Exemption: Laws exempt certain cultures from providing bhang by licensed lenders for sales as well as usage.